 Insurance and reinsurance in France: overview

 The Q&A gives a high level overview of the market trends and regulatory framework in the insurance and reinsurance market; the definitions for a contract of insurance and a contract of reinsurance; the regulation of insurance and reinsurance contracts; the forms of corporate organisation an insurer can take; and the regulation of insurers and reinsurers, including regulation of the transfer of risk.
 It also covers: operating restrictions for insurance and reinsurance entities; reinsurance monitoring and disclosure requirements; content requirements for policies and implied terms; insurance and reinsurance claims; remedies; insolvency of insurance and reinsurance providers; taxation; dispute resolution; and proposals for reform.
-Finally, it provides websites and brief details for the main insurance/reinsurance trade organisations in France.
+Finally, it provides websites and brief details for the main insurance/reinsurance trade organisations in Finland.

-To compare answers across multiple jurisdictions visit the Insurance and Reinsurance Country Q&A tool.
+To compare answers across multiple jurisdictions visit the Insurance and reinsurance Country Q&A tool.

-This Q&A is part of the PLC multi-jurisdictional guide to insurance and reinsurance.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/insurance-mjg.
+This Q&A is part of the global guide to insurance and reinsurance.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/insurance-guide.

 Market trends and regulatory framework